italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - It MUST contain a signed JWT as a cryptographic proof of possession of the Digital Credential.
 See Section :ref:`Credential Proof of Possession <sec_revocation_credential_pop>` for more details.
       - `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_

-The *typ* value in the *credential_pop* JWT MUST be set to **status-attestation+jwt**
+The *typ* value in the *credential_pop* JWT MUST be set to **status-assertion+jwt**

 The *Credential status endpoint* MUST be provided by the Issuers within their Metadata.
-The Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_attestation* set to a JSON Object containing the *credential_hash_alg* claim.
+The Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_assertion* set to a JSON Object containing the *credential_hash_alg* claim.
 It MUST contain the algorithm used for hashing the Digital Credential.
 Among the hash algorithms, the value ``sha-256`` is RECOMMENDED .

-Status Attestation HTTP Response
+Status Assertion HTTP Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *Credential status endpoint* MUST return a HTTP response with status code *201 Created* if the Credential is valid at the time of the request.
 The responses MUST be encoded in ``application/json`` format.
 It MUST contain the following mandatory claims.